Sean Bourke

-Sean Aloysius Bourke (1934–1982), from Limerick, aided in the prison escape of the British spy George Blake in October 1966.
+Sean Aloysius Bourke (1934–1982) was an Irish criminal from Limerick who aided in the prison escape of the British spy George Blake in October 1966.
 Blake had been convicted in 1961 of spying for the Soviet Union.
 After the escape, Blake eventually made his way to Moscow; Bourke did too, but eventually returned to Ireland.
 Bourke's co-conspirators were Michael Randle and Pat Pottle.

 Only Pottle and Randle were criminally charged for abetting the escape, and they were eventually found not guilty by a jury, based on their claims that they helped Blake escape because his 42-year sentence was "inhuman".
-Bourke was never charged over the matter, for the Republic of Ireland refused to extradite him to the United Kingdom.
+Bourke was never charged over the matter, for Ireland refused to extradite him to the United Kingdom.

 Life

 Bourke was born in Limerick into a large family.
 Poet Desmond O'Grady was his first cousin.
 As a boy of 12, Bourke was sentenced to three years in Daingean reformatory in October 1947 for stealing bananas from a lorry.
-Subsequently he trained as a bricklayer but was frequently in trouble with the law, owing in part to his alcoholism.
+Subsequently, he trained as a bricklayer but was frequently in trouble with the law, owing in part to his alcoholism.

 Having moved to Britain, in 1961 he was convicted of sending an explosive device through the post to a Detective Constable Michael Sheldon, against whom he bore a grudge.
 The bomb exploded, but caused no injury.
 He was sentenced to seven years in prison.
 While in Wormwood Scrubs prison in London, he founded and edited the prison magazine, New Horizon.

 In this role he met George Blake, who wrote contributions for the magazine.
 Bourke also met anti-nuclear campaigners Randle and Pottle in the prison.